-Group 0: (Red Banner) Historically tied to Murray of ATHOL via Tullibardine to Murray of Lintrose & Ochtertyre - are a large Group within our project and research is moving forward on the actual lineage of the men in this group to the Murray of Lintrose line.
+Group 2d:0: (Red Banner) Historically possibly tied to Murray of ATHOL via Tullibardine to Murray of Lintrose & Ochtertyre - are a large group within our project and research is moving forward on the actual lineage of these men to the Murray of Lintrose line.
 These Murrays are found arising from Angus near Perth & also, surprisingly, Peebles shire in Scotland by 1690 circa.
-Research is currently underway as to any possible links to Athol Murrays within this Group as some evidence exists as to possible family relationships.
+Research is currently underway as to any possible links to Tullibardine Murrays within this group as some evidence exists as to possible family relationships.
 This is particularly relevant regarding the Murray of Lintrose cadet branch of Murray of Ochtertyre, who are also historically documented as descendants of the Murray of Tullibardine line.
 The basis of this lineal evidence is under investigation at present.
-Current research has linked a participant with this Lintrose Murray line.
+Current research via primary sources and documentary evidence has linked a participant with this Lintrose Murray line.
 At the same time links have been found to possible relationships between early colonial American Scottish & Scot Irish immigrants thought to be related to the Murrays of Tullibardine in antiquity .
-As we have a number of American immigrant lines within this group- these members are the main basis for comparison, however a number of the participants are also Scottish.
+As we have a number of American immigrant lines within this group these members are the main basis for comparison, however a number of the participants are also Scottish.
 These are the historically well known Murrays of Pennsylvania Swatara and the Murrays of Murray Hill New York who both married into the Lindley family.

 MURRAYS OF TOUCHADAM & POLMAISE -MURRAYSHALL?